On-premise vs Cloud

 For on-prem, you were given specs on what hardware was required, how much memory, etc. The hardware required specification configurations to run the software.
 And on top of that, you needed IT people to support both the hardware and the software, which got very expensive!

 Companies agreed that it seemed a more affordable option.
 However, they feared their data was not secure.
 It took several years for people to trust cloud offerings.
 As the SaaS model grows, most people should be comfortable with either option if their data center has all the security requirements.

 Benefits of On-Premise

 - You are in control of your data’s security.
 If you aren’t comfortable relying on the security of where your information is stored, this may be your best option.

 - Your IT team is in charge of your data.
 This may be a good option if you are more comfortable with your employees managing your data.
 Or if your CRM vendor or their partners need to make changes to your system, you might get a quicker response time with your team handling the requests.

 - On-Prem is the less expensive option long-term.
 With on-prem, you purchase the licenses and pay annual maintenance fees.
 If the software is something you will use long-term, buying it may be more cost-effective than renting it.

 Cloud Services are a subset of Hosted Services, such as Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS).
 SaaS is a software delivery model in which a third-party provider hosts application software and databases.

-Simply put, cloud computing is the delivery of computing services through an internet connection (“the cloud”).
+Simply put, cloud computing delivers computing services through an internet connection (“the cloud”).
 These services include servers, storage, databases, networking, software, and analytics.
-One of the most common uses (services) of cloud computing is providing access to software such as CRM as SaaS model.
+One of the most common uses (services) of cloud computing is providing access to software such as CRM as a SaaS model.

 Benefits of Cloud Services

 - Cloud Services have no significant upfront cost.
 Cloud computing eliminates the capital expense of buying hardware and software.
 And the need for setting up and running on-site data centers.